-- 1. The JWT MUST contain at least one period character. - 2.
-Let the Encoded JWT Header be the portion of the JWT before the first period character. - 3.
-The Encoded JWT Header MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 4.
+- 3. The Encoded JWT Header MUST be successfully base64url decoded following the restriction given in this specification that no padding characters have been used. - 4.
 The resulting JWT Header MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627]. - 5.
 The resulting JWT Header MUST be validated to only include parameters and values whose syntax and semantics are both understood and supported. - 6.
 Determine whether the JWT is a JWS or a JWE by examining the alg (algorithm) header value and optionally, the enc (encryption method) header value, if present. - 7.
 Depending upon whether the JWT is a JWS or JWE, there are two cases: - If the JWT is a JWS, all steps specified in [JWS] for validating a JWS MUST be followed.
-Let the Message be the result of base64url decoding the JWS Payload.

-- Else, if the JWT is a JWE, all steps specified in [JWE] for validating a JWE MUST be followed.
+Let the Message be the result of base64url decoding the JWS Payload. - Else, if the JWT is a JWE, all steps specified in [JWE] for validating a JWE MUST be followed.
 Let the Message be the JWE Plaintext. - 8.
 If the JWT Header contains a cty (content type) value of "JWT", then the Message contains a JWT that was the subject of nested signing or encryption operations.
 In this case, return to Step 1, using the Message as the JWT. - 9.
-Otherwise, let the JWT Claims Set be the Message. - The JWT Claims Set MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627]. - 11.
+Otherwise, let the JWT Claims Set be the Message. - 10.
+The JWT Claims Set MUST be completely valid JSON syntax conforming to RFC 4627 [RFC4627]. - 11.
 When used in a security-related context, the JWT Claims Set MUST be validated to only include claims whose syntax and semantics are both understood and supported.